gladclef/banwebplus/README.md

-banwebplus
+beanweb (aka banwebplus)
 ==========

 Make personal class scheduling simpler.

 ## Example use
-The project is currently in use at https://banwebplus.com.
+The project is currently in use at https://beanweb.com.

 ## Why?
 This project was originally conceived to help [New Mexico Tech](http://www.nmt.edu/) students create a user schedule.